FAQS: LOOP THE VEDDER HALF MARATHON & 10K

 Q. Is the Half Marathon a road race?

 It’s a fast, relatively flat, but entirely off-road course.
 The majority of the course is on groomed gravel/dirt trails, with some single track and a short, but steep climb near the end.
-These areas may present challenges such as mud, rocks, uneven surfaces and holes.
-Please remain alert for these types of obstacles, as well as for other runners around you in narrow trail conditions.
+These areas may present challenges such as mud, rocks, water, uneven surfaces and holes.
+Please remain alert for these types of obstacles, as well as for other runners and trail users.
+The course is a public multi-use trail and will remain open to the general public during the run.
 Less than 5% of the course is across paved sections.

 Q. Can runners wear headphones?

 Runners are strongly advised not to wear headphones while racing.
 With unpredictable trail conditions and the importance of remaining alert for other runners and trail traffic, it is important for runners to hear all activity around them.
 If headphones are worn, one bud should be left out and volume must be low enough to hear approaching runners.

 Q. Will every runner receive a medal?

 Yes, every finisher receives a medal – even the participants in the kids race!

 Q. If the race is cancelled for any reason, including those related to COVID-19, how will I be notified?
 Will I receive a refund?

 This is a rain or shine race.
 If the race is cancelled for any reason, we will make every effort to notify all registered runners via the email address provided during registration.
 In the event of cancellation of the event for reasons including, but not limited to, weather, forest fires, wildlife, acts of nature, war, strikes, Covid-19 Public Health Orders, or other circumstances, all entries will be automatically deferred to the same event in the following year.
 No registrations will be refunded.